NBA News: Majority Of General Managers Want Season Restarted With Playoffs

 On Friday afternoon, the NBA’s board of governors met to discuss different options for restarting the suspended season.
 As the meeting progressed, a majority of the league’s general managers preferred to abandon the rest of the regular season and restart with the playoffs.

-Detailed surveys were given to the general managers of all 30 teams, and 16 of them expressed interest in jumping right into the postseason.
+Detailed surveys were given to the general managers of all 30 teams and 16 of them expressed interest in jumping right into the postseason.
 According to ESPN, those GMs want the playoffs to consist of the typical 16 top teams.
-In that standard format, the teams would have their seeds assigned according to the standings as of March 12, 2020.

-That is the date the NBA temporarily suspended its season due to the coronavirus pandemic.
+In that standard format, the teams would have their seeds assigned according to the standings as of March 12, 2020, the date the NBA temporarily suspended its season due to the coronavirus pandemic.

 Even though the majority want to go straight to the playoffs with a typical format, that isn’t necessarily what will happen.
 It does have the highest chance of becoming a reality, though, as it received more votes than the other three possible scenarios combined.